mskccpatiented/contentaudit/_posts/2012-10-29-towards-the-end-of-life-final.md

 Constipation is not having your usual number of bowel movements.
 You may not empty your bowel completely.
 You may have trouble passing hard stool.
 It can be an uncomfortable side effect of many medicines.
 The most common are those to treat pain, nausea, and depression, but other medicines can also cause it.
 It can also be caused by the disease itself as the tumor grows and affects different organs.
 Diet and decreased activity can make it worse.

    Treatment
 Take over-the-counter medicines such as stool softeners and laxatives.
 You do not need a prescription.
-Docusate sodium (Colace®) is a stool softener and senna (Senekot®) is a laxative.
+Docusate sodium (Colace) is a stool softener and senna (Senekot) is a laxative.
 Ask your doctor what to take and how much.
 If these do not work, tell your doctor or nurse.
 You may need a prescription for something stronger.

    Things you can do
 Try to drink fluids if you can.
 Include water, juices, soups, and ice cream.
 Eat foods with fiber.
 Examples are fruits, vegetables, whole grains, and cereals containing fiber.
 As you get closer to the end of your life, changes in your diet will not be possible because you will be eating less.
-Don’t force yourself to try to do what you cannot.
+Dont force yourself to try to do what you cannot.

 Diarrhea
 Diarrhea is watery bowel movements.
 At the end of life, both the disease and its treatment can cause diarrhea.